guibou/nixos_config/README.md

 - `nix run github:nix-community/home-manager# -- switch --flake ./path/to/this/repo`

+# What should be done manually once system is reinstalled

+- Cloning repo ;)
+- vim `:PackerInstall`
+- Open `firefox` and click everywhere for "first session", enable addons and log to useful site (in the correct workspace)
+- Add credentials into `kubectl` configuration.

 # Things not handled by nix

-- Firefox addons
+- [X] Firefox addons & settings

-  - bitwarden
+  - [X] bitwarden
-  - dictionnaries
+  - [X] dictionnaries
-  - multi container mode
+  - [X] multi container mode
-  - addblocker
+  - [X] addblocker

 - My vim setup, right now, I need to manually install packer and run `:PackerInstall` in vim.